Get Support

 Find information about signing up for Direct Deposit or the Provider Portal in the Provider Payments Training document.

-- Review the information you provided and make changes
+- Review your information and make changes

-- Easily email SSPS questions
+- Email SSPS questions

-- View real-time invoicing
+- View invoices

-- See all remittances and invoices, tax documents
+- See all documents

-Caregivers licensed by a child placing agency (CPA) will be paid directly by DCYF.
+Caregivers licensed by a Child Placing Agency (CPA) will be paid directly by DCYF.

 Additional Resources